-This pumpkin spice scones recipe is inspired by the Starbucks favorite with one giant difference.
-These pumpkin scones are low carb and gluten free.
+This keto pumpkin spice scones recipe is inspired by the tempting pumpkin scone in the glass case at “Fivebucks” (because it costs $5 for a cup of coffee these days, crazy).
+It’s just like theirs which is one of my favorite with one giant difference.
+These keto pumpkin scones are low carb and gluten free.
+With only 9 carbs in each, they definitely will work with your keto or low carb lifestyle.
 There’s plenty of spicy pumpkin flavor in each mellow bite.
-Add a little butter or cream cheese if you like, these scones aren’t dry or crumbly.
+Add a little butter or cream cheese if you like even those these scones aren’t dry or crumbly.
 All of a sudden there’s something to love about breakfast again.

 For this recipe you’ll need: butter, almond flour, coconut flour, erythritol, pumpkin puree, baking powder, cinnamon, ginger, cloves, nutmeg, salt, eggs, heavy cream, butter, Torani Sugar Free Pumpkin syrup, and your favorite bourbon!

 Shall we start with some keto pumpkin scones?

 It’s that time of year when the dark, early mornings are crisp and chilly when I go to the gym.
 By crisp and chilly I mean below 60 degrees.
 Don’t forget, I’m a Texan so anything below that is literally freezing to us.
 Seriously, we pull out winter clothes out when the thermometer dips below 80 degrees.
 The world blooms overnight with all things pumpkin spice and every coffee place starts pushing pumpkin spice lattes.
 Food companies come up with weird pumpkin pie spice variations of their popular products.